The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 The cacheTTL property specifies the Time-to-Live (TTL) value, in seconds, for the cached content.
 This determines how long the content remains valid in the edge cache before being considered stale and requiring a fresh fetch from the origin.

 For a rapidly changing experiment, such as testing different promotional offers, setting a shorter cacheTTL ensures that users receive the most up-to-date content.
-Conversely, for experiments with static content, a longer cacheTTL can be used to maximize caching benefits.
+Conversely, for experiments with static content, you can use a longer cacheTTL to maximize caching benefits.

 isControlVariation

 The isControlVariation property is a Boolean that indicates whether the current variation settings represent the control group in an A/B test.
-This is crucial for distinguishing the baseline variation from the treatment variations and accurately measuring the impact of the experiment.
+This distinguishes the baseline variation from the treatment variations and accurately measures the experiment's impact.

 In the hero banner experiment, the variation with the existing banner design would be marked as the control variation (isControlVariation: "true").
 In contrast, the new banner designs would be the treatment variations (isControlVariation: "false").
 This distinction lets you properly analyze and compare the variations' performance against the control.

 By configuring these properties in the cdnVariationSettings, you can precisely control how Optimizely Edge Agent handles GET requests for each variation within an experiment.
-This level of control empowers businesses to create highly targeted, performant, and scalable edge-based experiments that deliver personalized experiences to users while optimizing resource utilization and minimizing operational complexity.
+This level of control lets you create highly targeted, performant, and scalable edge-based experiments that deliver personalized experiences to users while optimizing resource utilization and minimizing operational complexity.